 top of page

-This partially circular hike on the outskirts of Modi'in passes the ruins of Um el-Umdan where one of the earliest synagogues in Israel has been found.
+This partially circular hike on the outskirts of Modi'in passes the ruins of Umm el-Umdan, where one of the earliest synagogues in Israel has been found.
 It then ascends the adjacent Sher Hill.
-Mattityahu ben Yohanan and his sons of the Chanukah story fame lived in the village of Modi’in.
-The exact location of ancient Modi'in is unknown, although it was in this general area.
-Um el-Umdan has been suggested as a possible location although other sites seem more plausible.
+Mattityahu ben Yohanan and his sons of the Chanukah story lived in the village of Modi’in.
+The exact location of ancient Modi'in is unknown.
+Umm el-Umdan has been suggested as a possible location, although other sites are more plausible.
+Umm el-Umdan means “mother of pillars” in Arabic and this no doubt refers to its ancient synagogue.

-Difficulty: This is an easy hike with a mild incline up Sher Hill.
-Towards the end of the hike there is walking on bare rock, but this is not difficult.
-There is no WC in the immediate vicinity.
+Difficulty: This is a relatively easy hike with a mild incline up Sher Hill.
+There is easy climbing on some rocks on the ascent, and walking on bare rock towards the end of the hike, but this is only minimally difficult.
+There are no restrooms in the immediate vicinity.

-Directions, parking and starting point: The Waze direction for Um el-Umdan does not get you to the parking lot for Umm al-Umdan but rather onto the main road Sderot HaHashmonayim.
-Instead, enter "22 ראובן" into Waze (which is close to the parking lot) and click on 22 ראובן, Modi'in-Maccabim-Re'ut."
-Continue on this side of the road for about 100 meters past this house (there is a barrier in the middle of the road), and you will come to a large parking lot for the archeological site on this same side of the street.
-The Waze coordinate for the parking lot is 31.883547,34.998472.
-The starting point is the parking lot.
+Directions and parking: The Waze direction for Umm el-Umdan does not get you to the parking lot, but onto the main road Sderot HaHashmonayim.
+Instead, enter "Reuven Street 22" into Waze (which is close to the parking lot) and click on “Reuven Street 22, Modi'in-Maccabim-Re'ut."
+There is a barrier in the middle of the road and depending on which direction you are coming, you may need to do a U-turn to reach the parking lot which is about 100 meters past this house, on the same side of the street, and closer to Shivtei Israel St. The Waze coordinate for the parking lot is 31.883547,34.998472.

 Public transport: There is a bus stop for bus #12 from Modi’in central bus station close to the corner of Reuven St. and Yehuda St. From here it is about a 9-10-minute walk to the parking lot for Um el-Umdan.